wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 Moreover, the number of the men of Britain made captive was more than all the men of Perry's squadron.

-26 Now Perry was a righteous man, and like the good Samaritan, took care of the halt and maimed, and put skilful men to bind up their wounds ; and the men. of Britain blessed him.
+26 Now Perry was a righteous man, and like the good Samaritan, took care of the halt and maimed, and put skilful men to bind up their wounds ; and the men of Britain blessed him.

 27 Neither was he a man puffed up with vanity, even in the hour of victory ;

-28 For when he had conquered the fleet of Britain, he wrote to Jones, one of the scribes of the great Sanhedrim, with modesty, saying,
+28 For when he had conquered the fleet of Britain, he wrote to Jones,* one of the scribes of the great Sanhedrim, with modesty, saying,

+* W. Jones, Secretary of the Navy.

 29 To day it hath pleased the Lord that the people of Columbia should triumph over their enemies.